-My aim here is provide a comprehensive first port of call for anyone seeking accurate and trustworthy information on Cornwall and its history.
+My aim on this site is to provide a comprehensive first port of call for anyone seeking accurate and trustworthy information on Cornwall and its history.
 I’ll be adding more topics over time.
-Plans include sections on Cornish electoral history, the origin of Cornish towns, contemporary socio-economic statistics and some bibliographies on aspects of Cornwall’s history.
+Plans include sections on the origin of Cornish towns, contemporary socio-economic statistics and some bibliographies on aspects of Cornwall’s history.
 Regular summaries and reviews of academic work on Cornwall can also be found here.
 Suggestions for further topics are welcome.

 Industrial Celts explains how Cornwall’s early industrialisation produced a unique society and a distinct regional culture.
 Socially, Cornwall became home to a dispersed paternalist society.
 In economic terms, it was based on mining and merchant capitalism.
 Culturally, it was dominated by Methodism.
 The twin symbols of mining and Methodism became central to a sense of Cornishness, encapsulated in the popular dialect literature that flourished in the mid-1800s.
 At the same time, identification of the Cornish as Celts became more widespread.
 That self-description had been recognised by Cornish historians as early as the 1700s and did not have to await either the later ‘Cornish Revival’ or romantic, metropolitan dreamers.
 Moreover, early de-industrialisation and mass emigration meant that Cornwall’s rural industrial economy and society retained material differences well into the twentieth century.
 However, the sense of identity produced by its industrialisation had its limits and proved incapable of competing with more powerful territorial discourses.
 Industrial Celts, a revised and more accessible version of my doctoral thesis, restores the importance of Cornwall’s industrial period to the modern sense of Cornishness and is an essential addition to the corpus of scholarly work on Cornwall’s past.